nawabahmadreshi/documentation/pages/getting-started/webhooks.md

 | Key | Description
 | --- | ---
 | session.link_click.query.key | Any key that was appended to the link when opened.
 To retrieve `value1` from **https://[branchsubdomain]/test?param1=value1**, you would use `session.click.query.param1`.
-| session.link_click.referring_identity.id | ID you set for the user who created this link
-| session.link_click.browser.branch_id | The Branch ID we have for a user's unique browser
-| session.link_click.browser.metadata.userAgent | The user agent of the browser
-| session.link_click.device.hardware_id | For iOS, this is the Advertising ID.
-For Android, this is the Android ID
-| session.link_click.device.metadata.google_advertising_id | Android only.
-The Google Advertising ID, if known
-| session.link_click.device.metadata.os | The OS of the device
-| session.link_click.device.metadata.os_version | The OS version
-| session.link_click.date | Time of link click.

 The `session.link_data` keys refer to the link that initiated the session.